afondiel/computer-science-notebook/README.md

 ## Contributing

-There are still lots of topics and industry to be added, so feel free to submit a PR if you have any suggestion or any kind of idea that may help this project to grow.
+There are still many topics and industry to be added, so feel free to submit a pull request if you have any suggestions or cool ideas that may help this project grow.

 Please refer to [contributing guidelines](./CONTRIBUTING.md) for more infos how to contribute.